What Are the Basic Principles of Lean?

 Six Sigma, which was born at Motorola and Allied Signal, was refined at General Electric in the 1990s and spread from there.
 This approach is a Lean methodology because it emphasizes the incremental improvement of processes and reduction of variation through initiatives.
 The core tool of Six Sigma is the DMAIC, a data-driven process improvement cycle of defining, measuring, analyzing, improving, and controlling manufacturing processes.
 We will discuss that concept in more depth later.

-• Lean Six Sigma: Six Sigma zeroes in on one of the seven wastes: defects.
+Six Sigma projects are led by practitioners with different levels of Six Sigma process improvement expertise.
+They are identified by belts of various colors. - Lean Six Sigma: Six Sigma zeroes in on one of the seven wastes: defects.
 There’s a hybrid Six Sigma approach called Lean Six Sigma, which targets the other six wastes.
 As part of a hybrid approach, Lean Six Sigma seeks to reduce manufacturing defects while making manufacturing processes more efficient.
 In tandem, the two approaches are meant to improve quality while cutting production costs and production times.

-• Theory of Constraints: Moving away from the emphasis on quality, another methodology for Lean improvements comes from the theory of constraints (TOC).
+- Theory of Constraints: Moving away from the emphasis on quality, another methodology for Lean improvements comes from the theory of constraints (TOC).
 TOC holds that any suboptimal process is held back from higher performance by a single constraint, which is the weakest link in the chain or a bottleneck.

-• Just in Time: Lastly, there’s the just-in-time approach, made famous by Toyota.
+The constraint is the prime target for a Lean intervention.
+Once that constraint is addressed, another previously hidden constraint will be revealed.
+The TOC approach uses a tool called process flow analysis, which helps identify the constraints in a process. - Just in Time: Lastly, there’s the just-in-time approach, made famous by Toyota.
 Just-in-time (JIT) is an inventory management methodology that aims to have products in assembly and materials arrive at processing stations at the moment workers are ready for them — no earlier or later.
 Technically, that means zero inventory costs, because items in progress keep moving.

 JIT isn’t an alternative to quality management processes like Six Sigma, but rather a supplement to them.
 So, just like Lean Six Sigma, JIT is typically employed in tandem with a quality control method.